 11. Carry minimal valuables, wear comfy shoes & keep a map handy

 When you’re new to a place, figuring out the directions and locations often seems a bit difficult initially.
 To avoid such feelings, it is best that you carry a map with you wither in your bag or in your phone.
 Also, the Merlion land requires both its locals and tourists to walk a lot from one place to another, especially when you’re exploring the country like a traveler.
 So that your feet don’t hurt too much too soon, make sure you wear comfortable footwear at all the times, and carry only the most essential things.
+This is one of the most important tips for travelling alone in Singapore.

 12. Keep your camera and phone charged & power banks handy